dasx10/less-query/README.md

 ```

-If you find a bug or have suggestions for improving the system, I will be glad to your feedback.
+If you find a bug or have suggestions for improving the system, i will be glad to your feedback.